 Note that because we do not have the same name for a column in the two tables, we cannot complete a natural join.
 However, this natural join works in the same way that an inner join does; the difference is that the column name is identified with the inner join.
 The basic inner join between the two tables should look like the following:

 SELECT * FROM representative JOIN department ON representative.representative_id = department.manager_id;

 We will get into the specifics of the syntax in later tutorials.
-With this scenario of this inner join, we are finding the data in the representative_id in the representative table that matches the department’s manager_id.
-There should be 3 that match:
+With this scenario of the inner join, we are finding the data in the representative_id in the representative table that matches the department’s manager_id.
+There should be three that match:

 The Venn diagram below illustrates the rest from the inner join:

 This type of join is the most common type of join as typically we want to be able to identify where data matches between two or more tables.

 There are other joins as well including the OUTER join.
 The OUTER join allows us to get data that may not fully match between the two tables: